Parsimonious Mixed Models: Iterative reduction of model complexity

 In a factorial experiment, the maximum number of variance-covariance parameters to be estimated for each random factor is

 For example, a $2\times 2$ within-factor design will have $(2\times 2) \times ((2\times 2)+1)/2=10$ parameters in the variance-covariance matrix for each random effect (commonly, subject and item), and a $2\times 2\times 2$ within-factor design will have $36$ parameters.
-Additional model parameters are required for the { fixed} effects intercept, main effects, interactions, and for the residual variance.
-It is reasonable to start by attempting to fit a maximal {\sc lmm}.
-If this model converges within reasonable time, several steps can be taken to check the possibility of an iterative reduction of model complexity in order to arrive at a parsimonious {\sc lmm}.
+Additional model parameters are required for the fixed effects intercept, main effects, interactions, and for the residual variance.
+It is reasonable to start by attempting to fit a maximal LMM.
+If this model converges within reasonable time, several steps can be taken to check the possibility of an iterative reduction of model complexity in order to arrive at a parsimonious LMM.

-First, it is worth checking whether we can reduce the dimensionality of the variance-covariance matrices assumed in a maximal {\sc lmm}.
+First, it is worth checking whether we can reduce the dimensionality of the variance-covariance matrices assumed in a maximal LMM.
 The number of principal components that cumulatively account for 100\% of the variance is a reasonably stringent criterion for settling on the reduced dimensionality.
-This can be achieved by performing {\sc pca} using the {\tt rePCA()} function on the fitted maximal {\sc lmm} (see the section { above} entitled \textit{Parameter estimation in mixed models}).
+This can be achieved by performing PCA using the \texttt{rePCA()} function on the fitted maximal LMM (see section~\ref{pemm} above).

-Second, after we have determined the number of dimensions supported by the data, we can eliminate variance components from the {\sc lmm}, following the standard statistical principle with respect to interactions and main effects: variance components of higher-order interactions should generally be taken out of the model before lower-order terms nested under them.
+Second, after we have determined the number of dimensions supported by the data, we can eliminate variance components from the LMM, following the standard statistical principle with respect to interactions and main effects: variance components of higher-order interactions should generally be taken out of the model before lower-order terms nested under them.
 Frequently, in the end, this leads also to the elimination of variance components of main effects.
-The reduced model may be submitted again to a {\sc pca} to check the dimensionality of the random-effects structure.
+The reduced model may be submitted again to a PCA to check the dimensionality of the random-effects structure.